near/nearcore/pytest/tests/loadtest/locust/README.md

 pip3 install locust
 ```

+Note: Make sure you have at least python 3.10 or you will face syntax errors due
+to usage of the `match` keyword.

 ## Run a first load test

 The load generator needs access to a FT contract WASM and it needs access to an account key with plenty of tokens.